Fiscal Sponsorship

 Linnton Frogs

-This organization maintains an intensive all-volunteer effort to save a remnant population of Northern red-legged frogs in Forest Park (near Linnton in NW Portland) by shuttling them across highway 30, two local roads, and two sets of railroad tracks to the Harborton wetland where they breed.
-The long-term goal of this project is to create pond habitat, capable of supporting the needs of red-legged frogs, west of Highway 30 and creating a bypass that will allow for safe migration of the frogs.
+This organization maintains an intensive all-volunteer effort to save a remnant population of Northern red-legged frogs in Forest Park (near Linnton in NW Portland) by shuttling them across Highway 30, two local roads, and two sets of railroad tracks to the Harborton wetland, where they breed.
+The long-term goal of this project is to create a pond habitat capable of supporting the needs of red-legged frogs west of Highway 30 and creating a bypass that will allow for the safe migration of the frogs.

 OSP Senior Trooper Josh Wolcott and K-9 Buck